alexvsav/unit-testing-action/README.md

 # 📄 Terms of use
-By using this action, you will have to register on the [Ponicode platform](https://app.ponicode.com) and the [Ponicode SQUAR app](https://squar.ponicode.com).
+By using this action, you will have to register on the [Ponicode platform](https://app.ponicode.com).
 The terms & conditions of both apply when using this Github Action.

 **highlights to our Terms & Conditions**
 - Ponicode does not store your code